 Montessori Toys

+Should toys be in a toddler bedroom – particularly one that’s Montessori-style?
 Absolutely!
 It just might look a little different than traditional kids’ bedrooms where ALL the toys tend to live.

 This doesn’t mean you have to get rid of all of your toddler’s likely many, many toys.
 Just keep some in storage in your own closet or basement and rotate them out every few weeks.
-I’ve got a super in-depth article on toy rotation that includes a free toy rotation chart to get you started!
+I’ve got a super in-depth article on toy rotation that includes a free rotation chart to get you started!

 As for displaying your toddler’s book collections, you can probably fit them somewhere on the toy shelves.
-If you’d prefer something separate to help keep things organized, a toddler-accessible book rack like the one below from Walmart is an excellent choice (and it comes in many color combinations!).
+If you’d prefer something separate to help keep things organized, a toddler-accessible book rack like the one below is an excellent choice (and it comes in many color combinations!).

-Other Montessori Toddler Room Furniture
+Other Montessori Furniture Options

 With that in mind, here are a couple more furniture pieces I recommend for a Montessori toddler room.